noxify/t3-turbo-lucia/README.md

   ├─ auth
   |   └─ Authentication using lucia-auth@v3
   ├─ db
-  |   └─ Typesafe db calls using Drizzle & mysql
+  |   └─ Typesafe db calls using Drizzle & postgres
   ├─ locales
   |   └─ type-safe internationalization
   ├─ validators
   |   └─ shared zod schemas for trpc and forms
   └─ ui
       └─ Start of a UI package for the webapp using shadcn-ui

 tooling
   ├─ eslint